KITKryptoDAO/NoFraudToken/README.md

 - TBD

 ## 0x06 What's next for NoFraud.Token
+- Register the handshake domain name ([nofraud.token](https://nofraud.token/)) for our project, host it on our cloud server, and publish it
+- Continuously iterate and enhance this project as a product/platform
 - Refine the frout-end UI/UX
 - AI-assistant update/upgrade
-- Cooperation with OpenAI and famous Web3 security companies like CertiK and SlowMist with our fraud NFT database/datafeed service
+- Cooperation with [OpenAI](https://platform.openai.com/docs/introduction) and Web3 security companies like [CertiK](https://www.certik.com/en/) and [SlowMist](https://www.slowmist.com/) with our fraud NFT database/datafeed as a service